Home >Magazine >The Best Things to Do in Morocco: From Souks to the Sahara

 Chefchaouen, or the Blue City, is worth building an itinerary around; it’s drenched in lavender-blue paint and tucked in the foothills of the Rif Mountains.

 It’s worth noting that Chefchaouen, aka the Blue Pearl or Blue City of Morocco, may not be the most accessible city to visit, but it can be worth building an itinerary around.
 Yes, it’s over two hours from Tangier and over three hours from Fez, tucked in the foothills of the Rif Mountains.
-But what a reward you’ll reap if you get there: layers of low buildings where clusters of low buildings – drenched in lavender-blue paint – await, lining narrow streets.
+But what a reward you’ll reap if you get there: layers of low buildings – drenched in lavender-blue paint – await, lining narrow streets.
 Just spending time wandering here and imagining what it would be like to live in this painted town can be a gorgeous way to spend a day.
 And of course, taking loads of photos to memorialize the fact that, yes, you were actually in this rare and special place.

 Architectural wonders also abound in Morocco, such as the Hassan II Mosque in Casablanca, one of the largest mosques in the world, and the Kasbah of Ait Benhaddou, a UNESCO World Heritage site that served as a backdrop for an endless string of movies and TV shows.
 Without even realizing it, you’ll find your eye attuned to Moorish flourishes: white stucco walls, hidden interior gardens and courtyards, tiles (from floors to roofs), clover-shaped and arched cutouts and windows.